hujanais/hello-microservices/README.md

 In this section, I will discuss the nitty-gritty of building the docker containers and share all the source code.
 I will essentially chronologically document everything I did to get the Raspberry PI from zero to completion.
 Obviously, my first step was to build the Raspberry PI image per the instructions in the first part of this write-up.
 I had to use 2 Raspberry PIs because my 1GB Pi was not enough to run all my microservices smoothly so I decided to use a second Pi [an older PI 3B+(1GB)].
 Essentially, I used the PI-4 to run the MongoDB and the 2 REST web services and then used the PI-3 to host my React UI front-end.

-#### Tip: All official docker images can be retrieved from http://hub.docker.com  If you are using a Windows, you would need to installed Docker Desktop.
+#### Tip: All official docker images can be retrieved from http://hub.docker.com  If you are using a Windows, you would need to install Docker Desktop.
 This is required even if you are using WSL.

-What I did was to write the code on my laptop and then git cloned the code on the Raspberry Pi to build the images directly there.
-You can also build on your laptop but more thought needs to be go into making sure you are building the docker images for the correct target chip architecture.
+What I did was to write the code on my laptop and then git clone the code on the Raspberry Pi to build the images directly there.
+You can also build on your laptop but more thought needs to go into making sure you are building the docker images for the correct target chip architecture.
 For example, an AMD build will not work on the Pi's ARM chipset.

 Start by cloning the source code from https://github.com/hujanais/hello-microservices.git